as8675/Amazon-sentiment-analysis/terraform/README.md

 # Terraform Script to Start Application

 ## What will this script do?
-- Create S3 Bucket (e.g. `acr-sentiment-bucket-team-7>`)
+- Create S3 Bucket (e.g. `acr-sentiment-bucket-team-7`)
 - Create Lambda Function (`acr-lambda-function-team-7`)
 - Create Dynamo DB Tables
     - `categories`
     - `products`
     - `reviews`
     - `subscriptions`
+- Log the data processing results in CloudWatch.
+- Create an EC2 instance
     - Clone the Latest Changes from Git 'main' branch in EC2.
     - Install all the required dependencies.
     - Assign Elastic IP Address to EC2 Instance and Start the Flask App.
-- Elastic IP will then be leveraged in Frontend Application.
-- Deploy frontend App on AWS Amplify
+- Create a frontend App on AWS Amplify and use Elastic IP to hit backend Endpoints.
+- Use Amazon Cognito for user authentication.
+- Use Amazon Comprehend to get sentiments.

 # Steps to Run Terraform Script